 Rose graduated with honors from Mount St. Mary’s College nursing program as a Registered Nurse in 1974 and obtained her Nurse Practitioner from Cal State Long Beach and Harbor UCLA in 1978.
 Her career spanned more than 40 years.
 One of the first Nurse Practitioners in the state of California, she worked in many different settings including 25+ years as an executive for public and private health care companies.
 She has also published a number of scientific papers.
 Rose is now retired, but continues to consult.

 In 2012, she moved to Dana Point with her husband Jeff who encouraged her to pursue her love of art.
 She begin painting and making jewelry, first as a hobby, and then as a serious endeavor.
 She continues to study art and experiment with all forms of art.
 She designs jewelry, does silversmithing and has even taken up lapidary.
 She paints with watercolor and acrylics.
 Rose has won a number of awards for her jewelry and painting.
-She is a volunteer with the San Clemente Art Association and is currently the President of the organization.
+She is a volunteer with the San Clemente Art Association.